-At T+3 and T+7, blood samples will be collected for qPCR to ensure clearance of the blood-stage P. vivax infection.
-This may continue 48 hourly until a participant has at least one negative qPCR reading (<20 genome copies/mL) at the discretion of the Investigator.
-Other procedures at these study visits are outlined in Table 5.
+At T+1, T+3 and T+7, blood samples will be collected for qPCR to ensure clearance of the blood-stage P. vivax infection.
+The post-treatment qPCR blood test may be repeated at the discretion of the Investigator.
+Other procedures at these study visits are outlined in Table 6.